kamilkaminski01/recommendations-system/README.md

 # Recommendations project

 This project is aimed at organizations that can leverage it for recruitment and advertisement.
-It allows the registered users, as well as to invite potential customers and candidates for various rewards.
+It allows the registered users to invite potential customers for various rewards.

 ## Resources